FSD2620 ISSP 2010: Environment III: Finnish Data

 - Tanskanen, Eero (Statistics Finland.
 Interview and Survey Services)

-energy policy, environment, environmental changes, environmental conservation, environmental management, environmental policy, interpersonal trust, pollution, recycling, science
+energy policy, environment, environment policy, environmental changes, environmental conservation, environmental management, interpersonal trust, pollution, recycling, science

 The survey charted Finnish views on nature and the environment, environmental problems, pollution, environmental conservation, what people would be willing to do for the environment and what were important issues for society in general.